pipe-cd/pipecd/docs/content/en/docs/overview/_index.md

 ## What Is PipeCD?

+{{% pageinfo %}}
-PipeCD provides a Continuous Delivery solution for Declarative Kubernetes Application, Serverless Application and Infrastructure.
+PipeCD provides a Continuous Delivery solution for declarative Kubernetes, Serverless and Infrastructure applications.

-> TBA: Introduce your project, including what it does or lets you do, why you would use it, and its primary goal (and how it achieves it).
-This should be similar to your README description, though you can go into a little more detail here if you want.
+{{% /pageinfo %}}

 ![](/images/architecture-overview.png)
 <p style="text-align: center;">